-In Switzerland, the art of landscape models reached its first peak.
-Why Switzerland?
-Well, one reason may be the mountainous landscape that made it difficult to represent it on maps.
+In Switzerland, the art of landscape modelling had a long tradition and reached its first peak during the end of 19th century, and there are various reasons for this.
+One reason for this could be that the mountainous landscape made it difficult to represent it on maps.
 On a flat map the vertical dimension can never be shown as clear as with a relief.
 But this challenging landscape provoked Swiss cartographers, and soon in the 19th century, Swiss maps were considered as the best maps in the world.
 The Swiss cartographers benefitted from the great French tradition in cartography in the process, as several Swiss were engaged in the French army.
 Moreover, the young Swiss nation, founded in 1848, consisted of different ethnic groups, belonging to different religious denominations and speaking four distinctive languages.
 Thus it was important to create a national feeling.
 To hit this target, maps and reliefs were perfect means.
 They displayed the landscape and its structure as well as the boundaries of the nation.
 So they functioned as a bracket keeping the nation together.
 Thus, reliefs and maps were popular with both the state and the public.

 The oldest preserved terrain model of the Swiss Alps was created by Franz Ludwig Pyffer von Wyher (17161802), a lieutenant general in France, who returned back to his birthplace in Switzerland after his retirement from the French army.
 For 24 years, he shaped a part of the central Swiss Alps around Lucerne and set the starting point for a long and successful terrain modelling tradition in Switzerland.
-In contrast to previous models his model was not designed for military purposes, but only due to topographic interest.
+In contrast to previous models his model was not designed for military purposes, but emerged only out of topographic interest .

 Relief of the Aletsch Glacier and its surroundings 1:50,000,